Chicken Fried Hamburger Steaks with Gravy

-Since this was using hamburger as a base, I figured my family would love it.
+Since it uses hamburger as a base, I figured my family would love it.
 The hamburger would be more tender.
 Also, it can be cut with a fork.
-No knife is necessary with you eat this.
+No knife is necessary when you eat this.

-The dredge or breading for this chicken fried hamburger has both flour and cormeal in it.
-The cornmeal adds to the texture and crunch of this breading.
+The dredge or breading for this chicken fried hamburger has both flour and cornmeal in it.
+The cornmeal adds texture and crunch to this breading.

-After you cook those breaded patties, you use the wonderful brown bits in the skillet along with 1/3 cup of the cooking oil to make a wonderful white gravy.
-Add in some flour, milk, onion powder along with salt and pepper to make this gravy complete.
+After you cook those breaded patties, use the browned bits in the skillet along with 1/3 cup of the cooking oil to make a rich white gravy.
+Add flour, milk, onion powder, salt, and pepper to complete this gravy.

 This chicken fried hamburger with gravy was a hit.
 The patties were moist and tender on the inside with a nice crunchy coating on the outside.
 Be sure to serve these with some mashed potatoes too!